SHPEUCF/apptutorial/_pages/assignments/Part2.md

 	}
 	```

 	However, this adds more code the root stack, making it more cluttered.
 At this time, it would be better to create an additional function inside the `RouterComponent` functional component, before the `return` statement.
-This function will again receive the `focused` parameter that is being passed to `tabBarIcon`, which would end up much cleaner:
+This function will again receive the `focused` parameter that is being passed to `tabBarIcon`, and would end up much cleaner:

 	```js
 	tabBarIcon = { ({ focused }) => myFunction(focused) }